kamilsk/CilexServiceProviders/docs/MonologServiceProvider.md

 ## Processors

-* [TimeExecutionProcessor](src/Monolog/Processor/TimeExecutionProcessor.php): adds the current execution time (in seconds accurate to the nearest microsecond) to a log record.
+* [TimeExecutionProcessor](src/Monolog/Processor/TimeExecutionProcessor.php): adds the current execution time (in seconds accurate to the nearest millisecond) to a log record.

 __sprintf vs number_format performance__